ProVision's DNSv3 combines server management, group organization, and zone management under the DNS tab.

 The DNS Groups tab is where DNS groups, zones, ACL's, and default SOA values are managed.
 The DNS tab Groups List allows you to create, view, and manage groups of DNS servers and zones.
 Using groups, you can configure and push selected combinations of zones at one time.

 The DNS Servers tab is only accessible to Admin users, and contains functions for adding, updating, and managing DNS servers as well as scheduling server tasks.
 For Admin-level DNS tasks, see DNS Administration and Working with DNS Servers.

-The DNS Zones tab lists all the zones in ProVision able to be viewed by the user, in the same format as on the DNS Groups page, but without the Group organization.
-The Zone List allows you to view, add, delete, and push individual DNS Zones.
+The DNS Zones tab lists all the zones able to be viewed by the user, in the same format as on the DNS Groups page, but without the group organization.
+The Zone List allows you to view, add, delete, and push individual DNS zones.

-The DNS Records tab list all records in ProVision, in a filterable list to expedite search, editing, and managing records.
+The DNS Records tab list all records viewable by the user, in a filterable list to expedite search, editing, and managing records.
 New records may also be added from this page.

 DNSv3 organizes ProVision's DNS system into a more unified and accessible interface, combining both admin and non-admin DNS tasks together under the DNS tab.

-DNSv3 incorporates DNS zones and Groups into ProVision's Resource System.
-Zones and Groups are Resources just like Customers, Servers, Routers, or Contacts (See The Resource System for a more detailed explanation of Resources in ProVision).
+DNSv3 incorporates DNS zones and groups into the Resource System.
+Zones and groups are resources just like Customers, Servers, Routers, or Contacts (See The Resource System for a more detailed explanation of resources in ProVision).

-This allows for DNS zones and Group permissions to be managed similarly to other ProVision resources, where users with Resource permissions (Create / Read / Update / Delete) on the parent resource of the DNS Group can create groups and zones, manage those groups and zones, push (if a server is attached), and delete.
+This allows for DNS zones and group permissions to be managed similarly to other resources, where users with resource permissions (Create / Read / Update / Delete) on the parent resource of the DNS group can create groups and zones, manage those groups and zones, push (if a server is attached), and delete.

-For more information on setting up permissions groups in ProVision, see Users & Permissions.
+For more information on setting up permissions groups, see Users & Permissions.

 Permission Shortcut Button ("Perms")